Amazon Drive

-Amazon Drive, formerly known as Amazon Cloud Drive, is a cloud storage application managed by Amazon.
-The service offers secure cloud storage, file backup, file sharing, and Photo printing.
-Using an Amazon account, the files and folders can be transferred and managed from multiple devices, including web browsers, desktop applications, mobiles, and tablets.
-Amazon Drive also lets their U.S. users order photo prints and photo books using the Amazon Prints service.
+Amazon Drive, formerly known as Amazon Cloud Drive, was a cloud storage application managed by Amazon.
+The service offered secure cloud storage, file backup, file sharing, and Photo printing.
+Using an Amazon account, the files and folders could be transferred and managed from multiple devices, including web browsers, desktop applications, mobiles, and tablets.
+Amazon Drive also let their U.S. users order photo prints and photo books using the Amazon Prints service.

-Today, Amazon Drive offers free unlimited photo storage with an Amazon Prime subscription or a Fire Tablet device, and a paid limited storage service.
-Launched in major countries including the U.S., Canada, Germany, France, Italy, Spain, the U.K., Japan, and Australia, it also functions in Brazil and China as a free limited 5GB storage service.
+Amazon Drive offered free unlimited photo storage with an Amazon Prime subscription or a Fire Tablet device, and a paid limited storage service.
+Launched in major countries including the U.S., Canada, Germany, France, Italy, Spain, the U.K., Japan, and Australia, it also functioned in Brazil and China as a free limited 5GB storage service.

 On July 29, 2022, Amazon announced that the service would be discontinued on December 31, 2023, whereas Amazon Photos is continued.

 History

 Amazon first announced the storage service on March 29, 2011, initially offering pay-as-you-need tiered storage plans for the users.
 Users paid only for the storage tier they utilized expandable up to a maximum of 1 terabyte plan.

 In March 2015, Unlimited Storage plans intended for non-business customer sections were introduced.
 The plan offered a free 3-month free trial for the customers who wish to try the service before entering an annual subscription.
 During 2015 Black Friday, the plan became popular when Amazon offered 92% discounted Unlimited Storage plan for $5, down from $60, for a year from purchase.
 The fine print stated that Unlimited Storage was "only for private use", was restricted by file type, and must not "substantially exceed or differ from normal use by other users".
 Amazon anytime "may impose other restrictions on use of the Service".

 In June 2017, Amazon reverted the unlimited storage plans in the US.

 On 15 November 2017, Amazon removed the unlimited storage plans for customers in Canada as well.